Quickstart

 Price: 0.000629 WETH per USDC, 1589.052587 USDC per WETH

-If you want to see results for a different token, amount, or chain, you can set additional flags:
+If you want to see results for a different token, amount, or chain, or minimum TVL, you can set additional flags:

 export TYCHO_URL=<tycho-api-url-for-chain>